haidar-shiddiq/HabitApp/README.md

 # HabitApp
 Submission App for AAD simulation from Dicoding

+Do not copy otherwise you will get banned.
+Use this for reference only.